 The goal of the dredging project is to improve navigation for commercial and recreational boaters that use the channel to navigate in the Inland Bays.
-The dredged material will be used to restore a local marsh such as those found at Holt’s Landing State Park, James Farm Ecological Preserve, or Slough’s Gut in Delaware Seashore State Park, the Indian River Inlet Marsh Complex, or the Muddy Neck Complex in the Assawoman Wildlife Area.
+The dredged material will be used to restore a local marsh such as those found at Holt’s Landing State Park, James Farm Ecological Preserve, Slough’s Gut in Delaware Seashore State Park, the Indian River Inlet Marsh Complex, or the Muddy Neck Complex in the Assawoman Wildlife Area.

 On July 28, 2021, DNREC hosted a virtual public information session, attended by approximately 125 people, to share information and solicit questions and feedback about the project.

 A second public project information session was held on Jan.
 19, 2022.